Skip to content

 Cookie Policy

-Last updated: 27 April 2026.
+Last updated: 20 July 2026.

-This policy explains what cookies are, which cookies Help Clinic uses, why, and how you can manage them.
-We follow a minimalist approach — we only use what is genuinely necessary for the site to work.
+This policy explains what cookies are, which cookies HelpClinic uses, why, and how you can manage them.
+We follow a minimalist approach β€” by default we load only the cookies necessary for the site to work, and optional cookies (such as analytics) load only after you give consent.

 1. What cookies are

 Cookies are small text files placed by your browser on your device.
-They help websites "remember" certain information between visits — for example a chosen language or login state.
+They help websites "remember" certain information between visits β€” for example a chosen language or login state.
 Cookies themselves don't identify you personally, though combined with other data they may.

 2. Cookie categories we use